Active School Travel Survey: Privacy notice

 About the survey

-ATE has asked the National Centre for Social Research (NatCen) and Sheffield Hallam University to carry out an independent survey to see how well different activities help school children walk, wheel and cycle more.
+ATE has asked the National Centre for Social Research (NatCen) to carry out an independent survey to see how well different activities help school children walk, wheel and cycle more.
+Others in the Evaluation Team are Sheffield Hallam University, Mosodi and WPI Economics.
 The survey will run from May 2026 to August 2026.
 You can find out more about NatCen at natcen.ac.uk/ActiveSchoolTravel

 What is the lawful basis for processing this data?